catalogfi/blockchain/README.md

 ### Fee estimator

-The fee estimator estimates network fees using various APIs.
+The fee estimator gs network fees using various APIs.
 > The result is in `sats/vB`

 Example: